-What is renewable energy?
+What is Renewable Energy?

-Renewable energy sources such as hydroelectric, wind, solar, biomass, and geothermal energy are the main examples of naturally replenished energy resources that we used widely in our daily life.
+Renewable energy sources such as hydroelectric, wind, solar, biomass, and geothermal energy are the main examples of naturally replenished energy resources that we used widely in our daily lives.
 The use of renewable energy sources increases due to the high level of environmental pollution created by non-renewable sources.
 All sources of renewable energy are not beneficial for the earth’s environment and they are also very expensive to use.
-For example, hydroelectric energy and biomass energy can affect the living of wildlife.
-It creates different types of climate change in our environment.
+For example, hydroelectric energy and biomass energy can affect the lives of wildlife.

+Hydroelectric energy and biomass energy create different types of climate change in our environment.
 The energy comes from non-renewable sources emitted carbon dioxide, sulfur dioxide, and other pollutants in our enviorment.

-Renewable and non renewable energy
+Renewable and Non renewable Energy

 The energy comes from fossil fuels like coal, petroleum, and natural gas or hydrocarbons are used mainly to generate electricity.
 These are the main non-renewable energy resources of the world.